 If you want to take advantage of any transfer-up service offered by High Court Enforcement Officers, then just ring the High Court Enforcement Officer's office of your choice and they will help you on what paperwork is needed.
 Use the section on our website called “Directory” to find the High Court Enforcement Officer you want to use.
 Usually, all the High Court Enforcement Officer will need is the form of judgment from the Court and they will convert this into a Writ for you.

-Once you have your sealed form N293a, you may then issue your Writ of Control (form 53 downloadable from the HM Courts service website) which is sent to a District Registry of the High Court with the sealed N293a, Writ of Control and Court Fee for sealing.
+Once you have your sealed form N293a, you may then complete part 3 and send this with your completed Writ of Control (form 53 downloadable from the HM Courts service website) to a District Registry of the High Court with the Court Fee for sealing.